eliakorkmaz/iCard/README.md

 case chip3
 }
 ```
-`chipIcons` is used for choose card chip icons, there are only 3 different chip icons
+`chipIcons` is used to choose card chip icons, there are only 3 different chip icons

 ```swift
 public enum creditIcons{